Lou Gordon (American football)

-Louis James Gordon (July 15, 1908 – April 4, 1976) was an American professional football player.
+Louis James Gordon (July 15, 1908 – April 4, 1976) was an American professional football lineman.
+He played college football for the Illinois Fighting Illini and in the National Football League (NFL) for the Chicago Cardinals, Brooklyn Dodgers, Green Bay Packers, and Chicago Bears.

 Biography

-Gordonwas born in Chicago, Illinois, and was Jewish.
+Gordon was born in Chicago, Illinois, and was Jewish.

-He played college football at the University of Illinois, where Gordon was a consensus All American tackle in 1929.
+He played college football at the University of Illinois, where Gordon was a consensus All-American tackle in 1929.

 A lineman, Gordon played nine seasons in the National Football League.
 He was a four-time all-league selection was captain of the Cardinals for three seasons.
 Because helmets gave him headaches, he often played without a helmet.
 His career ended after he suffered a badly broken leg in his only Bears season.

 Hall of fame

 Gordon was inducted into the Chicago Jewish Sports Hall of Fame.